crs4/rocrate-validator/docs/4_how_it_works.rst

     - If no precise match is found:

-      - in **Interactive Mode:** (available only through the CLI) the system will prompt the user to select a profile from the list of candidate profiles;
+      - in **Interactive Mode:** (available only through the CLI) the system will prompt the user to select a profile from the list of profiles to which the RO-Crate conforms;

-      - in **Non-Interactive Mode:** the system will use all candidate profiles for validation.
-If no suitable profile is found, the system will use the base `ro-crate` profile as a fallback.
+      - in **Non-Interactive Mode:** the system will validate against all profiles to which the RO-Crate conforms, and for which validation rules are available.
+        In all cases, input RO-Crates are validated against the base `ro-crate` profile.

 * **Profile Versions**:
     - It may happen that the RO-Crate profile version to which the input